meetjn/Web-Dev-Notes/README.md

 Next.js extends the native fetch Web API to allow you to configure the caching and revalidating behaviour for each fetch request on the server.
 React extends fetch to automatically memoize fetch requests while rendering a React component tree.

-You can use fetch with async/await in Server Components, in Route Handlers, and in Server Actions.
+You can use fetch with async/await in Server Components, in Route Handlers, and in Server Actions. (i.e. server components can be asynchronous).

 <img width="697" alt="Screenshot 2024-03-23 at 11 44 04 AM" src="https://github.com/meetjn/Web-Dev-Notes/assets/141674944/1a90bd2a-f755-46cb-aab7-66140c6479a6">